cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

-- ``externalTrafficPolicy=Cluster``: For the ``Cluster`` policy which is the default upon service creation, multiple options exist for achieving client source IP preservation for external traffic, that is, operating the kube-proxy replacement in :ref:`DSR<DSR Mode>` or :ref:`Hybrid<Hybrid Mode>` mode if only TCP-based services are exposed to the outside world for the latter.
+- ``externalTrafficPolicy=Cluster``: For the ``Cluster`` policy which is the default upon service creation, multiple options exist for achieving client source IP preservation for external traffic, that is, operating the kube-proxy replacement in :ref:`DSR<DSR Mode with IP option>` or :ref:`Hybrid<Hybrid Mode>` mode if only TCP-based services are exposed to the outside world for the latter.